-Experience from this District and in other Councils indicates that inorganic collections create more problems than they solve.
+Experience from this District and in other Councils indicates that inorganic collections are problematic.
 When the collections occur there is often a lot of uncontrolled dumping of commercial or hazardous waste.
 Dumping continues throughout the year regardless of advertised times.
-A lot of litter is created during the collection times.
+A lot of litter is also created during the collection times.
 There are no practical restrictions on the amount of material that people dispose of and therefore the costs are difficult to control.